What is Vetoryl?

-Vetoryl contains a drug that controls the adrenal gland's excess production of cortisol, a hormone released into the bloodstream during times of stress.
+Vetoryl controls the adrenal gland's excess production of cortisol, a hormone released into the bloodstream during times of stress.

 Vetoryl is a prescription medication FDA approved for veterinary use in the treatment of Cushing's Disease.
 Vetoryl is indicated for use in pituitary-dependent hyperadrenocorticism.
 Vetoryl also has a Minor Use designation for treatment of Cushing's Disease caused by adrenal tumors.
-Vetoryl is available as 10mg capsules, 30 mg capsules, 60 mg capsules and 120 mg capsules.
-The usual initial starting dose to treat Cushing's Disease in dogs is 1.0 to 3.0 mg/pound given once a day based on body weight and capsule size.
-For dogs at least 3.8 up to 10 lbs give one 10 mg capsules once a day.
-For dogs at least 10 lbs up to 22 lbs give one 30 mg capsules once a day.
-For dogs at least 22 lbs up to 44 lbs give one 60 mg capsule.
-For dogs at least 44 lbs up to 88 lbs give one 120 mg capsule.
-For dogs at least 88 lbs up to 132 lbs give one 120 mg capsule and one 60 mg capsule, totaling 180 mg.
-For dogs over 132 lbs give the appropriate combination of capsules.
+Vetoryl is available as 10 mg capsules, 30 mg capsules, 60 mg capsules and 120 mg capsules.
+The usual initial starting dose to treat Cushing's Disease in dogs is 1.0 to 3.0 mg/lb given once a day based on body weight and capsule size.
+For dogs weighing 3.8-10 lbs, give one 10 mg capsule once a day.
+For dogs weighing 10-22 lbs, give one 30 mg capsule once a day.
+For dogs weighing 22-44 lbs, give one 60 mg capsule.
+For dogs weighing 44-88 lbs, give one 120 mg capsule.
+For dogs weighing 88-132 lbs, give one 120 mg capsule and one 60 mg capsule, totaling 180 mg.
+For dogs weighing over 132 lbs, give the appropriate combination of capsules.
 Vetoryl should be given with food.
-After approximately 10 to 14 days the pet will need to be re-examined and dosage adjustments may be required.
+After approximately 10 to 14 days, your pet will need to be re-examined and dosage adjustments may be required.
 Pets may require further re-examination at 30 days, 90 days, and every 3 months thereafter.

 Tell your veterinarian if your pet has kidney or liver disease.
 Tell your veterinarian about any other medical problems or allergies your dog has now or has had in the past.
 Tell your veterinarian about any medications your dog is taking including over the counter products and nutritional supplements.
 Tell your veterinarian if your pet is pregnant, nursing, or if you plan to breed your dog.